SystemsApproach/security/systems.rst

 7.5.1  Wi-Fi (802.11i)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It has long be understood how easy it is for an employee of a
+It has long been understood how easy it is for an employee of a
 corporation to connect an 802.11 access point to the corporate
 network.
 Since radio waves pass through most walls, if the access
 point lacks the correct security measures, an attacker can now gain